 Beans and Rice

-Mexican rice takes a little time, as you must cook the rice.
+Mexican rice takes a little time to cook the rice, but it pays off as one of the tastiest side dishes for tacos.
 The easiest method is to cook any type of white rice and stir in a little salsa.
 Cook the rice until soft and then simmer with a mixture of tomato, garlic, cilantro and jalapeno for a homestyle taste.
 To go truly traditional, you must lightly brown the uncooked rice in oil, throw the ingredients together, cover and bake until the rice is soft.

 While you may get a little lettuce, tomato and onion in your tacos, a vegetable-filled salad is a healthy way to balance out the fats and carbohydrates in the stuffed tortilla.
-Keep it simple with a shredded lettuce, sliced carrot and sliced tomato garden salad with vinaigrette dressing.
-Go for a southwest flare with shredded lettuce, diced avocado, diced tomato, sliced green onion, sliced black olives and sliced celery salad with a chipotle ranch dressing.
+Keep it simple with a garden salad featuring shredded lettuce, sliced carrot and sliced tomatoes with vinaigrette dressing.
+Go for a southwest flare with shredded lettuce, diced avocado, diced tomato, sliced green onion, sliced black olives and sliced celery with a chipotle ranch dressing.